The Ultimate In Birding Tours

 The main section of our Western Mexico birding tour starts at Mazatlan on the eastern shores of the Gulf of California, where we will look for some species typical of dry deciduous woodland, including Purplish-backed Jay and Elegant Quail, and explore the coast in search of Red-billed Tropicbird and Blue-footed Booby.

 Next, we will visit the cool pine forests of the spectacular Durango Highway.
 Foremost amongst the many endemics of this region is the incredible Tufted Jay, and we should also see a host of other superb specialities including Pine Flycatcher, Crescent-chested, Olive and Red Warblers, Red-headed Tanager and Rufous-capped Brushfinch.
-At lower altitudes, we will search for another suite of specialities, which includes the magnificent Military Macaw, Colima Pygmy Owl, Sinaloa Martin, Black-throated Magpie-Jay, Purplish-backed Jay and wintering Black-capped Vireos.
+At lower altitudes, we will search for another suite of specialities, which includes the magnificent Military Macaw, Colima Pygmy Owl, Black-throated Magpie-Jay, wintering Black-capped Vireos and, if we are really in luck, the beautiful Eared Quetzal or the rare Sinaloa Martin.

 Continuing on, we shall explore the forested slopes of the stunning volcanoes near Colima.
-The open fields, scattered pine woodland and superb montane pine-oak forests are home to a variety of spectacular endemics including Banded Quail, the shy Long-tailed Wood Partridge, Balsas and Whiskered Screech Owls, the amazing Eared Poorwill, Grey Silky, Grey-collared Becard, Aztec Thrush, Dwarf Vireo, Chestnut-sided Shrike-Vireo, Grey-barred Wren, Collared Towhee and Black-chested Sparrow to name but a few.
+The open fields, scattered pine woodland and superb montane pine-oak forests are home to a variety of spectacular endemics including Banded Quail, the shy Long-tailed Wood Partridge, Balsas and Whiskered Screech Owls, the amazing Eared Poorwill, Grey Silky-flycatcher, Grey-collared Becard, Aztec Thrush, Dwarf and Slaty Vireos, Chestnut-sided Shrike-Vireo, Grey-barred Wren, Collared Towhee and Black-chested Sparrow to name but a few.

 Continuing south we shall end the tour with a stay at Barra de Navidad where we will search for Lilac-crowned Parrot, San Blas Jay, the scarce Flammulated Flycatcher, the superb Red-breasted Chat and the gorgeous Orange-breasted Bunting in the thorn forests of the Jalisco coast.